Criticism of Jainism: Status of women

 Jainism includes women in their fourfold sangha, the religious order of Jain laymen, laywomen, monks and nuns.
-The early Shvetambar scriptures imposed restrictions on pregnant women, young women or those who have a small child, to enter to the ranks of nuns.
+The early Śvetāmbara scriptures imposed restrictions on pregnant women, young women or those who have a small child, to enter the ranks of nuns.
 Regardless, the number of nuns given in those texts were always double the number of monks.
 Parshvanatha and Mahavira, two historical Tirthankars of Jainism, had huge numbers of female devotees and ascetics.
 Moreover, the restrictions on certain women to enter ranks of nuns were not attributable to Jainism alone, but the erstwhile patriarchal Indian society as a whole.

 According to the Svetambara's scriptures such as Chhedasutra, women were given lesser authority than their male counterparts.
 Commentaries state that this is because things which could endanger the vow of chastity should be avoided.
 Nalini Balbir writes that the belief that women are more fragile than men were all-pervading in these texts.

 The Digambar sect of Jainism believes that women must be reborn as men in order to achieve liberation.
 Digambars maintain that women cannot take higher vows of ascetic renunciation.

 The Swetambar sect, however, disagrees with this position, holding that one of the Tirthankars, Mallinath, was a woman and even today the majority of Swetambar monastics are female.